 Arrangements should be put in place with a financial institution for any bank fees or charges on the trust account to be charged directly to the firm's general account.

 The name of bank accounts opened as trust accounts must include the words “Trust Account”.
 A sample bank letter to open a trust account and an Information Sheet – Professional Accountants and Trust Accounts is available to assist members in Australia.

 Queensland Trust Accounts

 Queensland members (including Trust Account auditors) must also comply with the Trust Accounts Act 1973.Find out more

 The applicable year-end date must occur within 12 months of the month-end following your opening a trust account or obtaining the authority to operate a client bank account.

-Under Australian Professional and Ethical Standard (APES) 310, once you have set the applicable year-end date for a trust account, you cannot change it without the approval of the applicable professional body.
+Under APES 310, once you have set the applicable year-end date for a trust account, you cannot change it without the approval of the applicable professional body.